Energy

 High-assay low-enriched uranium (HALEU) ingots made of spent nuclear rods from the EBR-II nuclear powerplant

-Its inaugural deployment is to be near the Idaho National Laboratory (IDL) west of Idaho Falls.
-In 2020, IDL announced it would provide Oklo with access to five tonnes of recovered spent nuclear fuel from the EBR-II reactor to develop and demonstrate the Aurora microreactor.
+Its inaugural deployment is to be near the Idaho National Laboratory (INL) west of Idaho Falls.
+In 2020, INL announced it would provide Oklo with access to five tonnes of recovered spent nuclear fuel from the EBR-II reactor to develop and demonstrate the Aurora microreactor.
 The HALEU recovered from the EBR-II will go through a molten salt bath and electrolysis to be cleaned before it is mixed with low-enriched uranium (LEU) and cast into small circular ingots.

 The US Department of Energy has just greenlit Oklo's conceptual design of the Aurora Fuel Fabrication Facility and Oklo plans to have the first commercial Aurora power station online by 2027.